Siddaramaiah tests positive for COVID-19, admitted to hospital

 "I have been tested positive for #Covid19 & also been admitted to the hospital on the advice of doctors as a precaution.
 I request all those who had come in contact with me to check out for symptoms & to quarantine themselves," Siddaramaiah tweeted.

-Manipal Hospital in a statement said, Siddaramiah is admitted to hospital for evaluation of fever and the antigen test for COVID-19 is positive.
+Manipal Hospital in a statement said Siddaramiah has been admitted for evaluation of fever and that the antigen test for COVID-19 is positive.
 "He (Siddaramaiah) is doing well and is stable currently.

 He is undergoing appropriate evaluation and management by a multidisciplinary team of doctors," it said.
-Chief Minister B S Yediyurappa is also undergoing treatment for coronavirus infection at the same Manipal Hospital.
+Chief Minister B S Yediyurappa is also undergoing treatment for COVID-19 at Manipal Hospital.

-Yediyurappa was admitted to the hospital on Sunday night after he tested positive for coronavirus, and doctors have said he is "doing well" and is "clinically stable".
-Wishing for Siddaramaiah's speedy recovery, the Chief Minister in a tweet said, "I wish that he gets back to his routine activities soon, with good health."
-State Medical Education Minister K Sudhakar in a tweet wishing Siddaramaiah a speedy recovery said he was in constant touch with Manipal hospital doctors.
+He was admitted on Sunday night after he tested positive for coronavirus and doctors have said that he continues to remain stable and has been responding to treatment.
+Health Minister B Sriramulu, who visited the hospital, inquired about the health of both the leaders and held discussions with the doctors.

-"His (Siddaramaiah) health is stable and there is no need to worry."
-Several other prominent political leaders including former Prime Minister H D Deve Gowda, former Chief Minister H D Kumaraswamy, state Congress chief D K Shivakumar, host of Ministers have wished for Siddaramaiah's speedy recovery..
+Later, speaking to reporters, he said, "Siddaramaiah has fever with high temperature. various tests are being conducted on him..
+Doctors are at it."
+While Yediyurappa is asymptomatic, considering his age, various tests are being conducted on him, and he is stable, he added.
+Several other prominent political leaders, including former Prime Minister H D Deve Gowda, former Chief Minister H D Kumaraswamy, state Congress chief D K Shivakumar and a host of Ministers have wished Siddaramaiah a speedy recovery.

+According to official sources, those who had come in contact with him, including his family members, are in home isolation and his official residence here has been sanitised.
+Similar measures have been taken in Siddaramaiah's home district Mysuru, which the leader had visited last week, they said.